thomas051083/psd-psw/_pswlf-2020/0c-jobspecific.md

 	</div>
 </div>
 #### <font color="darkorange"><b>Corporate Admin</b></font><a name="corpadmin"></a>
-Build on your existing strengths in areas such as co-ordination, monitoring and prioritising.
+<font size="4">Build on your existing strengths in areas such as co-ordination, monitoring and prioritising.
 Future-proof yourself by learning to harness technology effectively.
-Gain pointers from the offerings below to become an even greater asset to your team.
+Gain pointers from the offerings below to become an even greater asset to your team.</font>

 <div style="text-align: right"><a href="#top">Back to top</a></div>

 #### <font color="darkorange"><b>Community Engagement and Partnership</b></font> <a name="community"></a>
-Engaging and partnering citizens actively to co-create solutions will be the way forward for effective governance.
-Acquire useful pointers and tools to do so virtually in the Covid-19 new norm with the following sessions and resources:
+<font size="4">Engaging and partnering citizens actively to co-create solutions will be the way forward for effective governance.
+Acquire useful pointers and tools to do so virtually in the Covid-19 new norm with the following sessions and resources:</font>
 <table>
        <col width="70%">
             <col width="30%">